h921-corp/hWebServer/README.md

 # Install
-Just extract the zip file to "C:\hWebServer", and run the hWebserver.bat file The default login for phpMyAdmin and MySQL is the following:
+Just extract the zip file to "C:\hWebServer", and run the hWebserver.bat file The default login for phpMyAdmin and MySQL is the following:<br>
-username: "root"
+username: "root"<br>
 password: "gaming"

 # Custom setup